jbau/edx-platform/docs/en_us/course_authors/source/releasing_course/beta_testing.rst

   * If you add beta testers before the test starts, they do not see your course.
 You may need to remind them when the test begins.

-To remove the Beta Testers role, view the list of beta testers and then click **Revoke access** next to the individual's username and email address.
+To remove the Beta Testers role, view the list of beta testers and then click **Revoke access**.

 .. _Issue_Reporting_During_Course: